SpaceVim/SpaceVim/docs/layers/unite.md

 ## Intro

-This layer is a heavily customized warpper for unite.vim and unite sources.
+This layer is a heavily customized wrapper for unite.vim and unite sources.

 ## Configuration